All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 In Leicestershire, Rehab 4 Alcoholism can recommend a range of specialist treatments for alcohol addiction.

 Treatment takes place in luxury settings, all for an affordable fee.
+All rehabs in England and Wales that we work with are vetted by the Care Quality Commission (CQC).

 For expert, confidential help, contact us today.